The Leadership.

 Fractional and Accountable.

-Systems, data or operations, depending on where your gap is.
+Systems, data or operations, wherever the gap is.

 Fractional Programme Lead